-- Cells from your fetus are looked at carefully for the proper number and arrangement of the cell parts (chromosomes) that show genetic disease.
+- Cells from your fetus are looked at carefully.
+They are checked for the proper number and arrangement of the cell parts ( chromosomes ) that show genetic disease.
 Normally there are 46 chromosomes in each cell, arranged in 23 pairs.
-Chromosomes also tell the gender of your fetus.
+Chromosomes also tell the sex of your fetus.

 - The amounts of some substances in the amniotic fluid may be measured.
 These results can find some birth defects, genetic diseases, and the maturity of your fetus.